VelaireDev/VelaireInjector/README.md

 _**CREDITS**_

 Full credit goes to nbeater678 for creating the original foundation of this injection method.
-My version sinmply expands on it by adding enhanced logging to support further development and debugging.
+My version simply expands on it by adding enhanced logging to support further development and debugging.
 Be sure to thank him for this method — not me!

 ---